Skip to content

 ArgoCD Multitenancy#

-Multi Tenant Operator is not only providing strong Multi Tenancy for the OpenShift internals but also extends the tenants permission model to ArgoCD were it can provision AppProjects and Allowed Repositories for your tenants greatly ease the overhead of managing RBAC in ArgoCD.
+Multi Tenant Operator is not only providing strong Multi Tenancy for the Kubernetes internals but also extends the tenants permission model to ArgoCD were it can provision AppProjects and Allowed Repositories for your tenants greatly ease the overhead of managing RBAC in ArgoCD.

 More details on ArgoCD Multitenancy